 even Black Belts, all of whom felt the need to be the center of his universe while in his presence.

-In time, I noted the countenance on visiting faces as they passed through the threshold... they would greet
+In time, I noted the countenance on visiting faces as they passed through the threshold.
+They

-the surrounds.
+the objects in the surrounds.
 In time I learned also not to stare or covet the occasional catches, whatever they might be.
-Eventually, when asked by Sensei if I d like something from his collection... or anything, for that matter, I
+Eventually, when asked by Sensei if I’d like something from his collection or anything, for

 "Sensei, I'm here for you, and to learn."